google/cyanobyte/emboss.md

 # Support Importing Emboss Files for Serialization/Deserialization Functions
 This project is an example of how to import emboss files(emb file), convert the file into essential yaml file and generate cpp code with modified template.

+##Emboss
+[Emboss](https://github.com/google/emboss) is a tool for generating code that reads and writes binary data structures.
+It is designed to help write code that communicates with hardware devices such as GPS receivers, LIDAR scanners, or actuators.

 ## Setup
 Note: This project requires Python3 and a modified input yaml file
 1. Put the emboss file under the same directory of input yaml file